The Black Arrow by Robert Louis Stevenson, summary

 Below the poll you will find short descriptions of three more of his books that I've personally enjoyed.

-An adventure story about pirates and treasure and a young boy on the adventure of a lifetime.
+An adventure story about pirates, treasure, and a young boy on the adventure of a lifetime.
 Who hasn't heard of Treasure Island?

-The book is enjoyable and there are many movies about it, both live action and animated, including Disney's "Treasure Planet."
+The book is enjoyable and there are many movies adapted from it, both live action and animated.
+An example of a popular animated adaption is Disney's "Treasure Planet."

 Treasure Island Remix